MichaelSiehl/Spatial_Fortran_1/README.md

 ## 7. Starting with a Simple Parallel Programming Model

-***Single-task kernels*** do execute on a single coarray image and ***multi-task kernels*** (ND-range kernels in DPC++) do execute on multiple coarray images, and these both kernel types do execute simultaneously.
+***Single-task kernels*** do execute on a single coarray image and ***multi-task kernels*** (ND-range kernels in DPC++) do execute on multiple coarray images, and these both kernel types do execute simultaneously.<br />

 I’ll start using a simple parallel programming model where we always do execute single task kernels (grouped into a *control coroutine*) on coarray image 1 (*control image*) and multi-task kernels (grouped into an *execute coroutine*) on all other coarray images (*execute images*), all within the same coarray team.
-Both single-task and multi-task kernels form an entity and are parallel kernels because they can only execute together in parallel with ***pairwise independent forward progress*** (see Spatial DPC++).
+Both, single-task and multi-task kernels form an entity and are parallel kernels because they can only execute together in parallel with ***pairwise independent forward progress*** (see Spatial DPC++).

 #### *code example: defining a simple parallel programming model*